 In conclusion, we have presented an approach for lifelike gesture synthesis and timing that should work well for a conversational agent and which is demonstrable by the MAX system.
 Our model is conceived to enable cross-modal synchrony with respect to the coordination of gestures with the signal generated by a text-to-speech system.
 In particular, the methods desribed can achieve precise timing for accented parts in the gesture stroke as a basis to synchronize them with stressed syllables in accompanying speech.
-Ongoing work is directed to have the system link multimodal discourse segments (chunks) in a incremental and smooth way.
+Future work will be directed to have the system link discourse segments in a smooth way.
 In multimodal communication, by which we mean the concurrent formation of utterances that include gesture and speech, a rhythmic alternation of phases of tension and relaxation can be observed.
-The issue of rhythm in communication has been addressed widely and has been a key idea in our earlier work on synchronizing gesture and speech in HCI input devices [17].
+The issue of rhythm in communication has been addressed widely and has been a key idea in our earlier work on synchronizing gesture and speech in HCI input devices [15].
 We intend to use the idea of production pulses to mark a grid on which accented elements (e.g., stressed syllables) are likely to occur, together with a low-frequency (2-3s) chunking mechanism to achieve natural tempo in multimodal discourse output.